Title vs Subtitle vs Keyword Field: Where Each ASO Keyword Should Go

 - Comma-separated, no spaces. "workout,fitness,gym,training" not "workout, fitness, gym, training".
 The spaces cost characters and add nothing.

-- No duplicates of words already in title or subtitle.
-Apple indexes across all three fields; repeating words wastes slots.
+- No duplicates of words already in the title or subtitle.
+Apple indexes across all three fields, so repeating words wastes slots.

 - Skip plurals and tense variants.
 Apple matches across them automatically. "workout" covers "workouts", "track" covers "tracker" and "tracking".